 If you can make your developers believe they are a worthwhile part of your team, that their skills are seen and valued, that gesture will be met with hard work, high-quality software, and developers who want to stick around.

-In the end, it all boils down the reciprocity.
+In the end, it all boils down to reciprocity.
 Take care of your developers, and they will take care of you.

-A dev-centric workspace is about supporting and bolstering the elements that support and sustain your business– software and software developers.
+A dev-centric workspace is about supporting and bolstering the elements that support and sustain your business i.e, software and software developers.
 If you want better employee retention, take better care of your employees’ happiness.

 Has a great company culture ever won your loyalty?
 Or has a stifling workspace ever forced you out of a job?
-Tell us your story, or share your suggestions in the comments below!
+Tell us your story, or share your suggestions for better employee retention in the comments below!